Skip links

 Similarly, The OSHA 30-hour course is focused on providing the employee with more detailed and descriptive educational training about the General Industry OSHA standards and regulations to predict the Hazards in working situations.
 Through interactive sessions, participants are provided with training to control Work-related risks and job site hazards.

-Both of the outreach training programs are available online 24/7 and cover the essential training education necessary to mitigate risk.
+Both outreach training programs are available online 24/7 and cover the essential training and education necessary to mitigate risk.
 This includes fire preventatives, Safe and secure use of equipment, Awareness regarding chemical hazards, safety from MSD and RMD injuries, and other risks provoking unguarded equipment.

 A Brief Overview of OSHA Standards in General Industry